leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

 9. Put the downloaded files into a folder called **servicenow_certs**.
 Doing this will avoid permission issues in the next steps.

 10. The next steps can be done in docker desktop or in  your own machine.
-Steps 11 to ___ shows how it can be done in docker and the docker specific steps can be omitted if this is done in your local machine.
+Steps 11 to 17 shows how it can be done in docker and the docker-specific steps can be omitted if this is done in your local machine.

 11. Open docker desktop, go to Containers, ensure the the image created in part **Pre-requisites: Recommended** has been started indicated by a green dot beside it.
 If not, click on the **Start** button (play icon).
 In this example, the image name is awesome_cerf.
 You will have a randomized image name